-Whitney Johns Rocks A Neon-Green Bikini And Shows Off Her Tanned Body In New Snap
+Whitney Johns Rocks A Neon Green Bikini And Shows Off Her Tanned Body In New Snap

 Music is my sanity ????????????
 It can be an instantaneous anchor back to good energy when anxiety gets high these days… anyone else feel me?
 I’ve been relying on Sinatra, Busta Rhymes, Deftones and Imogen Heap What have you been listening to keep your mind right? ???? ???? @tayprice for @fitnessgurls Mag ☀️ @abronztail ???? @karenpangmua ???? @hauteglamboutique

-Within less than a day of going live, the picture racked up more than 14,000 likes and over 400 comments in which fans and followers not only praised Whitney for her amazing physique and sense of style but they also enthusiastically posted about their favorite tracks which help them relax during stressful situations.
+Within less than a day of going live, the picture has racked up more than 14,000 likes and over 400 comments, as fans and followers not only praised Whitney for her amazing physique and sense of style, but they also enthusiastically posted about their favorite songs which help them relax during stressful situations.

 “Lol, you keep confusing me… I’m straight, right?” one of her female fans commented on the picture.

 “I agree!
 Music is the only thing keeping me going right now.
-Also, you are looking great, girlie,” another one chimed in.
+Also, you are looking great, girlie,” another chimed in.

 “Perfect body, personality and music taste,” a third admirer wrote.